 Ultimately, by the Kenya Gazette Notice Volume.
 CXIX- N0.114 published on 11th August 2017, The Nairobi County Executive Committee Member for Lands and Urban Planning declared all the area of land measuring approximately 550 acres covering the informal settlements of Mukuru Kwa Njenga, Mukuru Kwa Reuben and Viwandani as a Special Planning Area.
-This Declaration was made in realization of the insufficiency of conventional planning tools to address the realities within the Mukuru SPA.
-83 The Declaration was made pursuant to Section 23(1), (2), and (3) of the Physical Planning Act.84 These provisions, among other things, confer the Director of Physical Planning with the power to declare an area with unique development potential or problems as a special planning area for the purpose of preparation of a physical development plan.85 The Declaration prohibited further developments within the SPA for a period of not more than two years from the date of publication of the notice.
-The Gazette Notice indicated that the declaration was intended to notify the public of the intention of the Nairobi City County Government (NCCG) to initiate a participatory process to develop a Physical Development Plan for the area.
+This Declaration was made in realization of the insufficiency of conventional planning tools to address the realities within the Mukuru SPA.83 The Declaration was made pursuant to Section 23(1), (2), and (3) of the Physical Planning Act.84 These provisions, among other things, confer the Director of Physical Planning area for the purpose of preparation of a physical development plan.85 The Declaration prohibited further developments within the SPA for a period of not more than two years from the date of publication of the intention of the Nairobi City County Government (NCCG) to initiate a participatory process to develop a Physical Development Plan for the area.